cmd-stream/cmd-stream-go/README.md

 # Benchmarks
 [github.com/ymz-ncnk/go-client-server-communication-benchmarks](https://github.com/ymz-ncnk/go-client-server-communication-benchmarks)

-# RCX vs RPC
+# Distributed Command Pattern vs RPC
-By mapping commands to remote procedure calls, it is quite easy to implement RPC using RCX.
-That is, when a remote procedure call will actually send a command to the server.

-Thus, if you are already using one of the RPC products, you can switch to RCX even without changing the interfaces.
+By mapping commands to remote procedure calls, it is quite easy to implement the RPC approach.
+Thus, if you are already using one of the RPC products, you can switch to cmd-stream-go even without changing your interfaces.

 # Network Protocols Support
 cmd-stream-go is built on top of the standard Golang net package, and supports